I have a 2003 Carver 366 and I have a fresh water leak in the forward bilge.

 Re: 2003 Carver 366 fresh water leak under black tank

-km1125 wrote:Source of the post There were some other members who had to deal with a situation like this.
+This would definitely help but it does not fix the real problem.
+Evertime the anchor comes in all the water on the anchor rode would run into the bilge.km1125 wrote:QR_BBPOST There were some other members who had to deal with a situation like this.
 I tried a quick search for those posts but couldn't find them but you might try poking around.

 I recall one of the members added a little clamshell cover over the anchor locker drain, and faced it part way aft.
 That way any bow wave was directed away from the hull, rather than up into the drain.
 I recall seeing posted pictures of that mod.